friends-of-presta/security-advisories/_posts/2023-11-02-boninstagramcarousel.md

 ## Description

-An improper validation of `url` parameter in the `insta_parser.php` script can be executed via a trivial HTTP call to forge Server-Side Request.
+An improper validation of the `url` parameter in the `insta_parser.php` script can be executed via a trivial HTTP call to forge Server-Side Request.

-This vulnerability can be exploited to initiate a HTTP request and get the return, for instance, use the vulnerable website as proxy to attack others websites, exfiltrate data in files under IP restriction or perform a path traversal attack.
+This vulnerability can be exploited to initiate an HTTP request and get the return, for instance, use the vulnerable website as a proxy to attack other websites, exfiltrate data in files under IP restriction or perform a path traversal attack.

-Since it's a design issue, we cannot provide patch, your should consider upgrading or deleting the module.
+Since it's a design issue, we cannot provide a patch, you should consider upgrading or deleting the module.

 ## CVSS base metrics